• About

 3. Around 5 to 10 minutes before the end of the cooking time for the vegetables, microwave the haggis, according to the packet instructions.

-4. Serve the haggis with the neeps and tatties, with a jug of whisky sauce on the side, if you wish.
+4. Serve the haggis with the neeps and tatties, and a jug of whisky sauce on the side, if you wish.

 Did you make this recipe?